-- 4.1 The annual investment strategy sets out the parameters within which the Authority's cash balances and reserves will be invested.
-The strategy concentrates on two key areas: - a) capital security through investment in institutions with the highest credit rating, and; - b) liquidity by limiting the maximum period of investment. - The 2017/18 Strategy remains unchanged to that agreed by the Authority for the current financial year. - 4.2 The investment strategy is shown in Appendix 3 and details the criteria used for selecting suitable counterparties for investing funds.
+Annual Investment Strategy 2018/19 - 3.7 The annual investment strategy sets out the parameters within which the Authority's cash balances and reserves will be invested.
+The strategy concentrates on two key areas: - a) capital security through investment in institutions with the highest credit rating, and; - b) liquidity by limiting the maximum period of investment. - The 2018/19 Strategy remains unchanged to that agreed by the Authority for the current financial year. - 3.8 The investment strategy is shown in Appendix 3 and details the criteria used for selecting suitable counterparties for investing funds.
 The strategy recommends a maximum indicator risk of 0.05% that reflects the emphasis placed in the security of the Authority's investments.
-A risk factor of 0.00% cannot be achieved and the benchmark is a simple target that measures the risk based on the financial standing of counterparties and the length of each investment based on historic default rates. - 4.3 It should be noted that should the Authority decide to borrow funds in the future, the Strategy will need to be updated to reflect the requirements to set borrowing limits and identify and approve the relevant prudential indicators.
-This could be actioned at the same time as considering any capital scheme that demonstrates affordability to repay the debt, however, no such schemes have yet been identified for 2017/18 and therefore this provision is not currently included in the Strategy. - 4.4 The Authority's bank balance continues to be maintained at a maximum limit of £50,000.
-This process simply mitigates risk of exposure to the Authority's operational bank, but does not reflect an expectation of loss. - 4.5 The Authority are also advised that the Financial Conduct Authority (FCA) recently consulted UK local authorities on the implications of changes to the financial instruments regulations in the EU known as MiFiD (Markets in Financial Instruments Directive).
-In summary, the proposed directive would, for the purposes of undertaking investment activity, define UK local authorities by default as 'retail' investors (i.e. similar to individuals) and that they would therefore have to 'opt-up' to classify as 'professional' investors enabling them to carry out corporate investment activities beyond simple bank and building society deposits.
-The proposal for allowing opt-up is to set a minimum requirement of: - £15m of investment/cash balances; - I year of professional experience in transacting similar financial instruments. - 4.6 If implemented, this may pose some investment barriers to the SDNPA, in that the average
+A risk factor of 0.00% cannot be achieved and the benchmark is a simple target that measures the risk based on the financial standing of counterparties and the length of each investment based on historic default rates. - 3.9 It should be noted that should the Authority decide to borrow funds in the future, the Strategy will need to be updated to reflect the requirements to set borrowing limits and identify and approve the relevant prudential indicators.
+This could be actioned at the same time as considering any capital scheme that demonstrates affordability to repay the debt, however, no such schemes have yet been identified for 2018/19 and therefore this provision is not currently included in the Strategy. - 3.10 The Authority's bank balance continues to be maintained at a maximum limit of £50,000.
+This process simply mitigates risk of exposure to the Authority's operational bank, but does not reflect an expectation of loss. - 3.11 The Authority complies with the Code of Practice for Treasury Management in the Public Services in its undertaking of treasury management.
+CIPFA released a revised Code of Practice, and a revised Prudential Code in December 2017 for implementation for 2018/19.
+The TMPS (Appendix I) and the Treasury Management Practices (Appendix 2) have been updated to reflect changes in these codes. - 3.12 The revised Codes also now require local authorities to produce a Capital Strategy.
+This document is intended to give a high level overview of how capital expenditure, capital